junxit/us-congress-bills-110/bill.md

 >     - **(A)** who were in the custody of the jurisdiction involved;
 >     - **(B)** who required mental health treatment; and
 >     - **(C)** for whom the prison, jail, or juvenile facility involved provided such treatment.
->   - **(2)** A good faith estimate of the number and percentage of offenders in prisons, jails, and juvenile facilities who are predicted to meet the criteria described in each of subparagraphs (A), (B), and (C) of paragraph (1) during such year if the entity receives such grant for such year.
+>   - **(2)** A good faith estimate of the number and percentage of offenders in prisons, jails, and juvenile facilities who are predicted to meet the criteria described in each of subparagraphs (A), (B), and (C) of paragraph (1) during such year, if the entity receives such grant for such year.
 > - **(c)** *Allocation of grant amounts based on mental health treatment percent demonstrated* In allocating grant amounts under this section, the Attorney General shall base the amount allocated to an entity for a fiscal year on the percent of offenders described in subsection (b) to whom the entity provided mental health treatment in the previous fiscal year, as demonstrated by the entity in its application under such subsection.
 > - **(d)** *Technical assistance* The Attorney General may provide technical assistance to any entity awarded a grant under this section to establish or expand mental health treatment services under this section if such entity does not have any (or has only a few) prisons, jails, or juvenile facilities that offer such services.
 > - **(e)** *Reports* An entity that receives a grant under subsection (a) during a fiscal year shall, not later than the last day of the following fiscal year, submit to the Attorney General a report that describes and assesses the uses of such grant.
-> - **(f)** *Authorization of appropriations* There are authorized to be appropriated to the Department of Justice to carry out this section $10,000,000 for each of the fiscal years 2008 through 2013.
+> - **(f)** *Authorization of appropriations* There are authorized to be appropriated to the Department of Justice to carry out this section $10,000,000 for each of the fiscal years 2008 through 2014.

 ## § 7.
 Statewide planning grants to improve treatment of mentally ill offenders